 Oracle VirtualBox is available in a number of package formats native to various common Linux distributions.
-See 1.4 Supported Host Operating Systems on page 26.
+See 2.1 Choosing an Installation Package on page 29.
 In addition, there is an alternative generic installer (.run) which you can use on supported Linux distributions.

-2.3.3.1 Installing Oracle VirtualBox from a Debian or Ubuntu Package sudo dpkg -i virtualbox-version-number_Ubuntu_xenial_amd64.deb
+2.4.3.1 Installing Oracle VirtualBox from a Debian or Ubuntu Package sudo dpkg -i virtualbox-version-number_Ubuntu_xenial_amd64.deb